rkomar4815/scraping_project/README.md

 # scraping_project

-This project scrapes data from the North Dakota Secretary of State website using Scrapy and Pandas and visualizes the data using networkx and matplotlib.
+This project scrapes company registrar data from the North Dakota Secretary of State website using Scrapy and Pandas and visualizes the data using networkx and matplotlib.

 Usage Guide: